-The most common way of supporting The Master's College, a cash gift can come in the form of an outright gift, a pledge, or a planned gift that generates income.
+The most common way of supporting The Master's University, a cash gift can come in the form of an outright gift, a pledge, or a planned gift that generates income.
 All cash gifts are tax deductible as provided by law.

 In addition to providing a significant gift, donating long-term appreciated securities enables you to avoid potential capital gain taxes and receive a charitable income tax deduction.